 Notice in successive executions that you're no longer prompted for authorization (as it's been cached by the auth libraries), and you go straight to output.
 Isn't it exciting to see your documents in a terminal for the first time?
 We think so!

-Now you're ready to learn more features about the Drive API or explore other G Suite and Google APIs.
+Now you're ready to learn more features about the Drive API or explore other G Suite (Gmail, Google Docs, Sheets, Slides, Calendar) and other Google APIs (Maps, Analytics, YouTube, etc.).
 Congrats for making it all the way to the end!

 The code featured in this codelab is also available at its GitHub repo at github.com/googlecodelabs/gsuite-apis-intro.
 (We aim to keep this codelab in-sync with the repo.)
 Ready to move on?
 Below are various resources you can access to help you dig into the material covered in this codelab more, or if you want to stretch your mind and explore other ways of accessing Google technologies programmatically.